comychitz/knowledge/compilers/README.md

     * speculative processor features
         * control & data speculation
     * caching & cache-related optimizations
+* compiling C/C++ (in a nutshell)
+    * preprocessing
+        * handle the preprocesser directorives (#include, #define, etc.)
+    * compilation
+        * parse source code and produce assembly
+        * then an assembler converts to machine code in an object file that contains references (some defined some not) to symbols by their name.
+    * linking
+        * final stage of compilation where all the symbols are resolved by reading them from a library or other object file
+        * can be done dynamically (right at run-time start) by the dynamic linker
+        * or resolved when compiled, which is referred to as statically linking

 ## cross compilers
 * a compiler capable of compiling for a platform other than which the compiler